Rossmallow/neocities/content/music/gigstory/_index.md

 ## {{< param title >}}

-Here is an incomplete history of my gigs as a musician w/ setlists.
+Here is a (mosty) complete history of my gigs as a bassist.